sacry-/DeepLearningGroup/README.md

 # DeepLearningGroup
-Deep Learning Goup for Students of Hamburg
+Deep Learning Group for Students of Hamburg

   - We meet every 2 weeks
   - We discuss and present in English